zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wheres-Da-Sauce-Boss.md

-Perl 6, but on my system (I use [`rakudobrew`](https://github.com/tadzik/rakudobrew)), it's in `$*EXECUTABLE.parent.parent.parent.child('gen/moar/m-CORE.setting')`, so the code for finding the actual file is this:
+Perl 6, but on my system (I use [`rakudobrew`](https://github.com/tadzik/rakudobrew)), it's in `$*EXECUTABLE.parent.parent.parent.child('gen/moar/m-CORE.setting')`, so the code for finding the actual file our core sub or method is defined in is this:

     sub real-location-for (&code) {
         my $wanted = &code.line;